menu icon

 Calories: 266kcalCarbohydrates: 20gProtein: 8gFat: 18gSaturated Fat: 3gPolyunsaturated Fat: 3gMonounsaturated Fat: 11gSodium: 855mgPotassium: 387mgFiber: 8gSugar: 0.1gVitamin A: 129IUVitamin C: 5mgCalcium: 56mgIron: 3mg

-Keyword black bean, dip, easy, healthy, hummus, recipe black bean hummus, spicy
+Keyword black bean hummus, black beans, hummus, spicy

 Tried this recipe?Let us know how it was!